stevebeer/openvpn-server/README.md

 After the server-side setup is finished and the machine rebooted, you will use the MakeOVPN script to generate the .ovpn profiles you will import on each of your client machines.
-To generate your first client profile, execute the script with:
+To generate your first client profile, execute the script in the command line with:

 ```shell
 cd OpenVPN-Setup